 Immediately before her appointment as Governor, Her Excellency was President of the Melbourne Festival; Chair of the Winston Churchill Memorial Trust Victorian Regional Committee and a national Board member of the Trust; a Commissioner of the Australian Football League; a Trustee of the National Gallery of Victoria; a Board member and former Chair of AFL Sportsready and Artsready; a Board member of the Unicorn Foundation; and a Patron of Sports Connect.

 Governor Dessau was named Committee for Melbourne and Future Focus Group Patron in 2016.
 Her patronage will support the Committee for Melbourne's ambition to shape a better future for Melbourne.

-Previously, Scott was Chief Executive of Bank of Melbourne.
+Prior to this Scott was Chief Executive of Bank of Melbourne.
 After relaunching the Bank in July 2011, he grew its presence throughout Melbourne and regional Victoria.
 It has been heralded a local banking success story.
-Today, more than 1,200 staff deliver exceptional service to half a million customers through 108 branches and business banking centres, and a local call centre.

-Before joining Bank of Melbourne in 2010, he was a Director at global business consulting firm Bain and Company for 15 years.
+Before this Scott was a Director at global business consulting firm Bain and Company for 15 years.
 Scott opened Bain’s Melbourne office in 2000 and led the firm’s Asia Pacific Financial Services Practice for six years.
-Prior to that, Scott held various senior executive roles with National Australia Bank.

 Gerard Dalbosco is a Managing Partner at EY in Melbourne where he leads a large team of partners and staff.
 He is responsible for EY’s go-to-market and client service strategies, as well as its involvement in the broader Melbourne community.
 In addition, Gerard leads EY's efforts on some of the firm's largest Melbourne-based clients.